Two monoidal structures on Satake category in mixed characteristic: Introduction

-in \cite{B} coincides with one in \cite{Zhumixed}. \end{thm} The fact that Fargues--Scholze's geometric Satake equivalence gives a new proof of Zhu's geometric Satake equivalence is mentioned in \cite[Remark I.2.14]{FS}, but it is not mentioned how to show the compatibility of two symmetric monoidal structures.
-This is a nontrivial question since the ways of constructions of two symmetric monoidal structure are quite different.
-We show this compatibility by using the following lemma: \begin{lemm} Put
+in \cite{B} coincides with one in \cite{Zhumixed}. \end{thm} The fact that Fargues--Scholze's geometric Satake equivalence gives a new proof of Zhu's geometric Satake equivalence is mentioned in \cite[\sc{Remark} I.2.14]{FS}, but it is not mentioned how to show the compatibility of the two symmetric monoidal structures.
+This is a nontrivial question since the methods of constructing the two symmetric monoidal structures are quite different.
+We show this compatibility (and also Proposition \ref{prop:F1monoidalintro}) by using the following lemma: Put